By Ben Brody

 David Moyes was appointed less than a year ago, when the club's most successful manager -- Alex Ferguson -- retired after 26 years.

-Under Ferguson, the team had won the richest national soccer league for 13 of the last 21 years, and used the steady flow of broadcast and matchday revenue to invest in players and build a global commercial brand.
+Under Ferguson, the team had won the richest national soccer league for 13 of the last 21 years, and used the steady MOREmarkthompson2013 - Apr 22, 2014 12:40 PM ET

 On your mark, get set.
 Go!